rfbujan/backend_Task1/README.md

 --------------------

 As mentioned earlier thereare several points where this solution can be improved:
 - **Dynamic Modularity:** Eventhough, each of the services are implemented in different modules where each module is not aware of the other, still the integration of all three modules (as we will see in task3) ties the modules in runtime.
-It is not possible to upgrade pr replace a modules without stopping the application and re-compiling the code.
+It is not possible to upgrade or replace a module without stopping the application and re-compiling the whole code.
 This can be improved following a more modular approach as the one provided by the OSGi standard where services are registered and can be installed, resolved, started, stopped and un-installed at runtime.
 The drawback of this solution is that implementing OSGi service is not a simple task and adds complexity to the solution.
 Other approach is to implement each module as a ReST service (similar as it is done in task3).
-Other solution would be to use an Actors framework as suggested in the assessment.
+Other solution would be to use an Actors framework as suggested in the assessment which it was not used here because my lack of knowledge with these frameworks.
 - **Common datamodel:** the common data model approach has been adapted because reduce duplicities in the code and avoids having to translate objects between the different modules.
 The problem of this approach is that each change on the datamodel, even if it is for a particular service, affects all the other modules.
 Other problem is that the common data model implement funtionality that might be not of interest for all modules (e.g. the *randomDelay* method is not used by the SimpleAsyncTokenService).
-- **Custom Executor:** It is a sensible choice to create an *Executor* with a number of threads in its pool that takes into account the actual workload of the application.
+- **Custom Executor:** As per task1, also here it is a sensible choice to create a custom *Executor* with a number of threads in its pool that takes into account the actual workload of the application.
 The problem of this feature is that it is not an easy task sizing thread pools.
 In the book *Java Concurrency in Practice* give some advice to find the optimal size for a thread pool.
-This is important because if the number of threads in the pool is too big, they will end up competing for scarce CPI and memory resources.
+This is important because if the number of threads in the pool is too big, they will end up competing for scarce CPU and memory resources.
 Conversely, if this number is too small, some of the cores of the CPU will remain underutilized.
 - **Scalability:** this solution does not scale horizontally.
 It can only scale-up by upgrading the resources on the server where the application is running.
-The Rest service approach, or the Actors model approach suggested for the *Dynamic Modularity* issue would be valid for solving this problem.
+The Rest service approach, or the Actors model approach suggested for the *Dynamic Modularity* issue would be a valid for solving this problem.

 Instructions
 ============

 As per task1 there is not an actual application to be run.
 This will be performed as part of task3.
 The evaluation of this task has to be done also by inspecting the code.

+For building and installing all artifacts used by the projects into the local repository:
-Unit tests can be run through maven with the command `mvn -Ptask2 clean install` or simply by calling `mvn -Ptask2 test`.
+`mvn -Ptask2 clean install`

+For running unit tests:
+`mvn -Ptask2 test`

 REST API
 ========